 Light Science and Magic revolve around the theory of principles and nature of light with tips, examples, and guides for practical implication.

-The topic of light in photography business never goes out of style despite the introduction of advanced lighting equipment, smart cameras, and high-tech tools.
+The topic of light in the photography business never goes out of style despite the introduction of advanced lighting equipment, smart cameras, and high-tech tools.
 The topic of light remains the uncontrollable aspect for photographers as it never works the exact same way we want.

 The books help to understand this aspect and guide you in steps to help you light the most arduous subjects like glass, metal, liquids, and extreme surfaces.